nonplayer/hammercrawl/Core_Rules.md

 title: Hammercrawl!
 Game Rules
 author: N. Phillip Cole
-last updated: 2017-12-29
+last updated: 2018-01-19

 # WELCOME TO HAMMERCRAWL!

+The HAMMERCRAWL! method uses a set of special "Meta-Actions" to completely randomize an old-school "Dungeon Crawl" experience.
+This method is based on the assumption that at the core of every good Dungeon Crawl are the following five components:

+1. Player Characters
+2. A Dungeon (and Maps)
+3. Encounters (both combat and non-)
+4. Traps
+5. Treasure

+The HAMMERCRAWL! method uses multiple randomizers to provide these core elements on the fly, for as close to a 100% procedurally-generated game experience as possible.

-The HAMMERCRAWL! method uses a set of special "Meta-Actions" to completely randomize the creation of the Dungeon that the party is exploring.
-The core tools used in this are a full set of [Dungeonmorph][] Dice and/or cards, a full set of Warhammer Fantasy Roleplay 3rd Edition special dice, and an array of mostly-online random generators.
+Aside from numerous digital generators, the core *physical* tools used in this are a full set of [Dungeonmorph][] Dice and/or cards, a full set of Warhammer Fantasy Roleplay 3rd Edition special dice, and an array of mostly-online random generators.

 HAMMERCRAWL! is not meant to be a core game system.
 Instead it is my own custom-compiled home-rules method for running "Old School" dungeon crawl style games with 100% game randomization.
 Characters, dungeon rooms, encounters, and more - all are generated randomly.
 It works best with games that favor this kind of dungeon play.